 According to Mark Roberts, coordinator for the Service’s Partners for Fish and Wildlife Program in Pennsylvania, “This project shows that when like-minded people get together, they can produce results that benefit both wildlife and local communities.”

-The Norton Paper Mill Dam, on the Jeremy River in Colchester, Conn., was built in the early 1800s.
+The Norton Paper Mill Dam, on the Jeremy River in Colchester, Connecticut, was built in the early 1800s.
 Until the 1960s, the mill was the focal point of the Westchester section of the town, supplying jobs for villagers and nearby farmers alike.
 Nearly 20-feet high, it blocked the upstream movement of migratory fish, including Atlantic salmon, river herring, American eel, and Eastern brook trout.

 In 2013, Nan Norton Wasniewski, a descendant of the original owner, chose to work with The Nature Conservancy (TNC) and the town to dismantle the mill and dam.
 The Service funded the effort through Hurricane Sandy recovery dollars.
 The removal of the dam in early November 2016 opened 17 miles of upstream habitat for migratory fish.
-It is the biggest dam ever removed in Connecticut.

 Wasniewski sold the property to the town for $1 to build a public park in her family’s name.
 Once a place of industry, the site is now a gateway to recreational activities, including paddling and fishing.
 Wherever possible and safe, artifacts from the mill will become features of the park.

 According to Sally Harold, Director of River Restoration and Fish Passage for TNC in Connecticut, the Jeremy River is part of the high-quality Salmon River watershed, which is more than 60 percent forested.